 We decided to use LMR-400 UltraFlex coax throughout our antenna system.
 LMR-400UF coax provides a good balance between size, flexibility, and loss for our application.
 To keep feed-line losses reasonable, we choose to limit the total length of the coax from the transceiver output to the antenna feed point to 50′.
 This results in a loss of about 1.3 dB on the 70 cm band.
 The result is that our planned IC-9100 Transceiver which has a maximum output of 75W on 70 cm will deliver a little more than 50W maximum at the feed point of the 70 cm yagi.
 This should be more than enough power to meet our station goals.
 Allowing a total of 15′ for antenna rotator loops and transceiver connections, we settled upon 35′ for the length of our coax feed-lines between the tower and the station control point.

 We added some custom fabricated plates to the tower to act as a bulkhead for feed line and control cable connections and to mount our low-noise preamplifiers.
 The control connections for the rotators and preamps were made using 6-pin Weatherpack connectors and rotator control cable from DXEngineering.
 The control cables are also 35′ long to match the length of our coax feed lines.
 This length should allow the tower and the control point to be separated by a reasonable distance in portable setups.

 We added tower-mounted Low-Noise Preamplifiers from Advanced Receiver Research to improve the receive sensitivity and noise figure for our satellite antenna system.
 Two preamps are used – one each for the 2 m and one for 70 cm antennas.
 While these units can be RF-switched, we decided to include the preamp control lead in our control cable to allow for control of the preamp switching via sequencers.
 This was done to provide an extra measure of protection for the preamps.

-We added a compass and pair of bubble levels to the tower assembly to make it easier to orient and level it during setup.
-This picture above also shows the Yaesu shock absorbing mount for the azimuth rotator.
+We added a compass and a pair of bubble levels to the tower assembly to make it easier to orient and level it during setup.
+The picture above also shows the Yaesu shock-absorbing mount for the azimuth rotator.